bwarren2/voting_datascience/PITCHME.md

 ---

-The part of poor labor lost poor, HS-educated labor to Donald Trump.
+"The party of union labor" lost poor, HS-educated labor to Donald Trump.

 And our current pitch is "Have you considered not being HS-educated?"

+We fix this, or we keep losing.